-In addition, at 31 December 2022 there are exchange rate insurance hedging instruments whose hedged item is accrued, recorded on the balance sheet, and pending payment; i.e. the expected future cash flows hedged by the derivative affect the current year's profit or loss by accruing exchange rate differences.
-Acciona Financiación de Filiales, S.A. recognises the fair value of these instruments in the income statement in such a way that the recognition of the hedged item and the derivative instrument correlate.
-Details of derivative instruments at 31 December 2022 recognised in the income statement are as follows (in millions of euros):
+In addition, at 31 December 2023 there are exchange rate insurance hedging instruments whose hedged item is accrued, recorded on the balance sheet, and pending payment; i.e. the expected future cash flows hedged by the derivative affect the current year's profit or loss by accruing exchange rate differences.
+The Company recognises the fair value of these instruments in the income statement in such a way that the recognition of the hedged item and the derivative instrument correlate.
+Details of derivative instruments at 31 December 2023 and 2022 recognised in the income statement are as follows (in millions of euros):